ihat/mapredus/README.md

 * simple M/R-style programming for existing Ruby projects
 * low cost of entry (no need for a dedicated cluster)

-If you are looking for a high-performance MapReduce implementation that can meet your big data needs, try Hadoop.
+if you are looking for a high-performance MapReduce implementation that can meet your big data needs, try Hadoop.